-Classifications Seminar:
+Classifications Seminar :

 In this seminar participants will be presented with information about the Allendale REStArT principles.
 Additionally, components of evidence-based treatment, Jonathan Shedler's article on the efficacy of psychodynamic therapy (citing several meta-analyses), and neurobiological research supporting some psychodynamic concepts.
 Didactics will include Shedler's seven distinctive features of psychodynamic technique, along with Dr. James Masterson's and Dr. Nancy McWilliams' psychodynamic therapy approaches.
 Emphasis will be placed upon diagnosing particular personality/character structures/classifications; applying specific interventions deemed effective in reducing the intensity and frequency of maladaptive defenses; and providing opportunity for expression of the real self of these personality disorders.
-Within the framework of a psychodynamic (including some motivational interviewing techniques) to work effectively with this disorder will also be presented.
+Within the framework of a psychodynamic understanding of the structure of the antisocial personality disorder, certain interventions (including some motivational interviewing techniques) to work effectively with this disorder will also be presented.
 The seminar will begin with a didactic overview of theory and technique.
 Audiotape presentations from participants will then be used to apply these theoretical approaches and techniques to therapy.
 Each presenter will present for four consecutive times for the first round of presentations and then three consecutive times for the second round of presentations.